SebestianSije/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

         record is deleted.

 .. seealso::
-   :ref:`Reference documentation for Many2one fields <reference/fields/many2one>`
+   :ref:`Reference documentation on Many2one fields <reference/fields/many2one>`

 In our real estate app, we currently have a fixed set of property types.
 To increase flexibility, let's replace the current `type` field with a many-to-one relationship to a separate model for